 Go to a conference

 Volunteering is a great way to share skills you already have, apply them to a new field, or try your hand at something new while giving back to the community.
 A great place to start looking for volunteer opportunities is, of course, Idealist.
-Other organizations like Catchafire and Taproot connect professionals with nonprofits who need a specific skillset —like design, accounting, marketing, etc—to help complete a project.
+Other organizations like Catchafire connect professionals with nonprofits that need a specific skillset —like design, accounting, marketing, etc—to help complete a project.

 Skillshare.com is a “community marketplace for classes” that offers practical courses taught by working professionals.
-You can search classes by location or sign-up for online classes that include an in-person workshop component.
+You can search classes by location or sign-up for online courses that include an in-person workshop component.
 You can also offer to lead sections yourself.
-Recent classes cover topics such as digital strategy workshops, sustainable business development, to building happiness at work.
-Local classes also give you an opportunity for meeting creative, professional and curious people from a variety of fields.
+Examples of class topics range from digital strategy and sustainable business development to building happiness at work.
+Local classes give you an opportunity to meet creative, professional, and curious people from a variety of fields.

 Coursera collaborates with 275+ leading universities and companies to help individuals and organizations access flexible and affordable learning opportunities.
 With the option to gain degrees and certificates or simply refresh your skillset in a certain area, Coursera is a great way to step back into a classroom-like atmosphere.

 Pursuing professional development opportunities doesn't have to be stressful or expensive.
 Get started with one of our suggestions above to refresh your perspective and bring brand new ideas to your current position.
 Who knows, you may become inspired enough to chart a whole new career path in the time it takes you to boot up your computer.